buildbot/buildbot/master/docs/manual/installation.rst

 Python: http://www.python.org

   Buildbot requires python-2.4 or later.
+Buildbot versions later than 0.8.6 will require Python-2.5, and Python-2.7 is recommended.

 Twisted: http://twistedmatrix.com